 Mrs Martin - Acting Year Leader

-Welcome back to another half term in year 2.We hope you all had a most enjoyable break and managed to relax and recharge your batteries.
+Welcome back to the last half term in Year 2.We hope you all had a wonderful holiday and managed to relax and enjoy the weather.
 We are looking forward to another exciting, hardworking and busy half term.
-This letter will provide you with information and important dates to remember from now right up until Easter in Year 2.
+This letter will provide you with information and important dates to remember from now right up until we break for the summer.

 In our year group this term we will have the following adults;